 );

-Step 4: Write Parameterized Tests (Stop Copy-Pasting)
+Step 4: Write Parameterized Tests Instead of Copy-Pasting

 Repeating the same test for different inputs is a maintenance trap.
 Use @ParameterizedTest instead: